 It’s taken me a few days to figure out how to properly express my gratitude for those who voted for Zweihänder Grim & Perilous RPG in the ENnies for Best Game and Product of the Year.
 Because holy warhammer, we won gold in both categories.

 This year the OSR absolutely slayed – it was truly landmark year when titles like Star Trek and Pathfinder were left in the dust by DIY and smaller creators.
-In fact, Zak Smith wrote a great retrospective on the awards you should definitely check out ASAP.

 Now, for storytime:

 Adam and I had drove from KC to Indy on a whim, hoping to at least shake hands with those we’d long supported over the years, and to make a few new connections.
 We were absolutely stunned when we found out we won gold for Best Game.
 And, as Zweihänder was announced as the gold winner for Product of the Year, there was a collective “holy shit!” in the room, and a massive outpouring of support from the audience.
 It was one of the most nerve-wracking/proudest moments of my life.
 It was super tough to hold back tears, particularly as I look back in retrospect where my silly elfgame started: in the basement, with some of my best bros, tearing apart Warhammer’s mechanical chassis, and situating it beneath my homebrew campaign world.

 Getting to meet some of my fav artists, writers and designers was an incredible opportunity, and I was honored to share in everyone’s nominations/awards afterwards over several drinks.
 I cannot thank other OSR creators enough for being so welcoming – treating us with respect and kindness, and introducing us into a world we had never exposed to as first-time GenCon-goers.